olivermaerz/sigsegsec/ocvdetect/README.md

-The first time download config and model: "MobileNet-SSD v2"  Version "2018_03_29" from https://github.com/opencv/opencv/wiki/TensorFlow-Object-Detection-API and copy to this `models` directory.
+The first time download config and model: "MobileNet-SSD v2"  Version "2018_03_29" from https://github.com/opencv/opencv/wiki/TensorFlow-Object-Detection-API and copy to the `models` sub directory.
 Then untar/unpack the model file so you end up with the files like this:

 `models/ssd_mobilenet_v2_coco_2018_03_29/frozen_inference_graph.pb`